larsoyd/ubuntu-dotfiles/README.md

 Description: DING Unselect addresses a major pet peeve of mine, that being that when you double-click desktop launchers on the desktop it stays selected.
 For some reason this is quite common on Linux, I think XFCE is the only desktop that doesn't do this.
 This patch fixes the problem by scheduling unselectAll() on idle and makes it run after the click/release logic finishes.

+Patch Applied: ding-fixed-step-grid.patch

+Description: One of the problems of DING is that the desktop launchers look off.
+I looked into why this is and figured it out.
+In DesktopGrid.createGrids() DING first decides how many rows fit by doing a floor division against the “ideal” icon cell size (desired height plus spacing).
+Then it forces the grid to fill the entire available height by redefining the real cell height as Math.floor(this._height / this._maxRows).
+That effectively distributes the leftover pixels into the per-row step.
+The worst part for the visual “drift” is when it converts a (column,row) into actual pixel coordinates, as it does it proportionally: localY = Math.floor(this._height * row / this._maxRows) (and same idea for X).
+Because each row’s position is separately floored, the rounding error accumulates unevenly as you go down.
+If you have a smaller font like I do it makes the extra empty vertical slack inside each cell more noticeable, so by the time you’re at row 5 or 6 it “feels” like the spacing has changed even though the icon artwork did not.

+I decided to patch this by switching DING from “justified/stretchy” placement to a fixed-step grid.
+I achieve this without changing the overlap-avoidance logic by defining a “dead zone” implicitly.
+Any remainder pixels at the bottom/right no longer get distributed into row heights, and anything dropped there snaps to the last row/column.
+This effectively stops the “stretching” `_elementWidth/_elementHeight` of icons to fill the whole monitor and instead locks them to the fixed requested cell size (`Prefs.get_desired_*() + 4*elementSpacing`).
+To do this it places icons using fixed-step math (row * _elementHeight, col * _elementWidth) instead of proportional Math.floor(this._height * row / this._maxRows).
+Finally it clamps drag snap coordinates in the “dead zone” (bottom/right remainder) so drag highlight and drop never end up one cell beyond the last valid row/column.

 ---